 If a service animal is restricted from certain areas, DSS/HR is available to assist in evaluating reasonable accommodations for the owner.

-The University’s ADA Coordinator is available to review individual concerns relating to compliance, provide compliance support for anyone at the university regarding ADA requirements and conduct investigations if an individual feels their accommodation was not met.
+The University’s ADA Compliance Officer is available to review individual concerns relating to compliance, provide compliance support for anyone at the university regarding ADA requirements and conduct investigations if an individual feels their accommodation was not met.

 Disability Support Services